 What does that mean?

-Research shows that unlike tobacco whose, second-hand smoke is still laden with the active ingredient nicotine, weed smoke is a lot different.
-Very little THC, which is the active ingredient in cannabis, is released back into the air when a smoker exhales.
-It so little in fact, that according to the NIDA website, you could sit in a room while people smoked four joints in an hour and you would still not get high.
+Research shows that unlike tobacco whose, second-hand smoke is still laden with the active ingredient nicotine, weed smoke is different.
+Minimal THC, which is the active ingredient in cannabis, is released back into the air when a smoker exhales.
+It so little, in fact, that according to the NIDA website, you could sit in a room while people smoked four joints in an hour, and you would still not get high.
 You would have to be in a room with people smoking about 16 joints before you start showing signs of being high.

 Is this dangerous?